Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 “Divorce should be the last option for believers.”
 You’ve probably heard, perhaps even spoken, those words.

-A few weeks ago, I changed the direction of this website and ministry.
+A few weeks ago, I changed the direction of this website.
 In a kinda big way.

 I talked about the new direction and my reasons in this blog post: Why I’ve Deleted My Books, Courses, and Over 200 Blog Posts.